Aquasys/django-sphinx-autodoc/README.rst

 If you're using Django with Sphinx and want to autodoc all these apps in a wink of an eye, then this app is for you.

-An awesome combinaison for documenting your project would be:
+A good combinaison for documenting your project would be:
  - **sphinx**
  - **django-sphinx-autodoc** to generate the doc from your applications
  - **django-sphinxdoc** to integrate the sphinx doc in your website